 Women who exercise regularly have higher levels of estrogen and progesterone, lower cortisol levels, and maintain healthy blood sugar levels.

-Exercise may include walking briskly for 20-30 minutes a day or engaging in high intensity interval training 3 times per week (HIIT) to increase endorphins and reduce stress hormone secretion.
-Women should avoid over-exercise which can cause estrogen levels to increase and lead to infertility.
+Exercise may include walking briskly for 20-30 minutes a day or engaging in high-intensity interval training 3 times per week (HIIT) to increase endorphins and reduce stress hormone secretion.

 Practice Better Sleep Hygiene